rsalmei/about-time/README.md

 t = about_time(lambda: func_2('params'))
 ```

-Or you mix and match both:
+Or you can mix and match both:

 ```python
 with about_time() as t_whole: